reskillamericans/website/README.md

 - [Formatted Documentation](https://reskill-learning.web.app/docs) - self hosted
   version of the docs as they are appear on our own (staging) website.
-- [Local repository documentation](content/docs) - You can view the docs on GitHub as well - they are just not process by Hugo and formatting as well.
+- [Local repository documentation](content/docs) - You can view the docs on GitHub as well - they are just not processed by Hugo and formatted as nicely (also, the inter-document links will not work when using the GitHub UI for reading the MarkDown files).